rwblickhan/astro-rwblickhan.org/src/content/logs/books-2026.md

 3. *From Hell*, Alan Moore and Eddie Campbell
 4. *Stories of Your Life and Others*, Ted Chiang
 5. *Aliens vs. Avengers*, Jonathan Hickman, Esad Ribic, and Ive Svorcina
+6. 🔁 *V for Vendetta*, Alan Moore and David Lloyd

 ## Skimmed / DNF